Differentiation for Inclusion: Secondary

 Lynne Nixon <span>(AISWA Staff)</span>

-Lynne currently provides support to all AISWA schools in child safety and child protection.
-She is the AISWA contact in assisting inquiries related to child abuse including mandatory reporting and works with other child safe /child protection agencies.
+In her current role, Lynne provides guidance and support to all AISWA schools in the areas of child safety and protection.
+She is the key contact for inquiries related to child abuse, including mandatory reporting, and delivers a variety of training programs focused on preventing and responding to child abuse, ensuring schools meet registration requirements.

 Terms & Conditions